 Tell everyone you meet about your vision and your desired job.

-Go to networking events, schedule informational interviews with leaders in the field, comment on blogs or in forums.
-Ask for introductions.
+Go to networking events, schedule informational interviews with leaders in the field, and comment on blogs or forums.

 6.)
 Attack your target.